-- Install the spark plug(s) and torque to proper specification.
-For information on spark plug installation, see page 74. - Change the gear oil.
-For instructions, see page 79.
-Inspect the oil for the presence of water that indicates a leaky seal.
-Seal replacement should be performed by an authorized Yamaha dealer prior to use. - 3.
-Grease all grease fittings.
-For further details, see page 74.
+- Change the gear oil.
+For instructions, see page 76.
+Check the gear oil for the presence of water that indicates a leaky seal.
+Seal replacement should be performed by an authorized Yamaha dealer prior to use. - 2.
+Lubricate all grease fittings.
+For further details, see page 69.

-For long-term storage, fogging the engine with oil is recommended.
-Contact your Yamaha dealer for information about fogging oil and procedures for your engine.
+For long-term storage, fogging the engine with fogging oil is recommended.
+Contact your Yamaha dealer for information about fogging oil and procedures for your outboard motor.